jkowalc/zephyr/README.md

 - `make build` - build the
 - `make run-example` - run the example program (examples/main_example.ze)
 - `make test` - run tests and generate a report in the build/reports/jacoco/test/html/index.html directory

+## Potential improvements

+- Refactor the Interpreter and possibly StaticAnalyzer to use the Visitor pattern for operations (addition, multiplication, etc.)
+- Reduce the amount of instanceof checks in the Interpreter for better maintainability
+- Add more tests
+- (possibly) Remove the endPosition fields in tokens and AST nodes as they are not used
+- Change the struct definition syntax to match the struct literal
+- Better error messages when the user tries to parse a completely invalid program (e.g. only a single number, some random characters)
+- Change all Map implementations to List in the AST nodes (check for duplicates in the StaticAnalyzer)
+- Better error messages in regard to the function return type